iamravikumar/FM-ULO/README.md

 The original ULO application was a Region 11 inherited application that was built on aspx webpages by a different vendor.

-Technology Stack: .NET 4.6.1, Entity Framework 6
+Technology Stack: .NET 4.6.1, Entity Framework 6<br />
+Third Party Frameworks:  Autofac 4.4, DynamicExpresso 1.3.3.5